cloudfoundry/goshims/README.md

 ## what's included

-Let's just look at the details of one of the pacakges: osshim
+Let's just look at the details of one of the packages: osshim

 It is an interface for faking out your os, just in case your code interacts with the file system heavily and you want to be able to induce failures.